World War II

 D-DAY - NORMANDY INVASION - DOCUMENTS & PHOTOS

-D-Day - Normany Invasion Documenst & Photos - 192 pages of documents and 158 photographs covering D-Day, Operation Overlord, archived on CD-ROM.
+D-Day - Normany Invasion Documenst & Photos - 192 pages of documents and 158 photographs covering D-Day, Operation Overlord.

 DUQUESNE NAZI GERMANY SPY RING FBI FILES

-Duquesne Nazi Germany Spy Ring FBI Files - 2,646 pages of FBI files covering the Duquesne Spy Ring, archived on CD-ROM.
+Duquesne Nazi Germany Spy Ring FBI Files - 2,646 pages of FBI files covering the Duquesne Spy Ring.
 On January 2, 1942, 33 members of a Nazi spy ring headed by Frederick Joubert Duquesne were sentenced to serve a total of over 300 years in prison.
 William Sebold, who had been recruited as a spy for Germany, was a major factor in the FBI's successful resolution of this case through his work as a double agent for the United States.

 DWIGHT D. EISENHOWER PRESIDENTIAL PAPERS

-Dwight D. Eisenhower Presidential Papers - 265 pages of Dwight D. Eisenhower presidential papers archived on CD-ROM.
+Dwight D. Eisenhower Presidential Papers - 265 pages of Dwight D. Eisenhower presidential papers.
 Diary records, correspondences, memos, and statement drafts.
 Diary entries cover Eisenhower's thoughts on many subjects including nuclear weapons, Richard Nixon, Stalin, U2 spy plane and espionage, school segregation, and Vietnam.
 Includes a pre-presidential, "In case of failure" message drafted by General Eisenhower in case the D-Day invasion failed.

 FRANKLIN D. ROOSEVELT PRESIDENTIAL PAPERS

-Franklin D. Roosevelt Presidential Papers - 12,000 pages of Franklin D. Roosevelt Presidential Papers archived on 3 CD-ROM discs.
+Franklin D. Roosevelt Presidential Papers - 12,000 pages of Franklin D. Roosevelt Presidential Papers.

 HARRY S. TRUMAN PRESIDENTIAL PAPERS